-Contrast to common trends, there are many individuals who enter gyms with goals to gain weight and not to lose it.
+There are many individuals who purchase a gym membership with the primary goal of gaining weight and packing on muscle mass.
 As certified fitness professionals, we are frequently asked questions about the best methods of gaining muscle, bulking up and not gaining fat in the process.
-To help you on your way, I recommend the following suggestions for gaining weight and getting big without packing on fat.
+To help you on your way, I recommend the following suggestions for gaining weight and getting big without packing on body fat.

 #1.
 There are two basic ways to gain body weight: